wavefrontHQ/help/event_create.md

 ### Creating Events

-When you create a user event you specify when the event begins and ends and its classification.
+When you create a user event you specify:
+* When the event begins
+* When the even ends
+* The event classification.